Étude No. 23 in A♭ Major Piano PDF - Piano Notes & Tutorial

 ↪️ Scales & Thumb Crossing

-Detected 9 scale/arpeggio runs requiring thumb crossing.
-This piece has extensive running passages — smooth thumb-under technique is essential.
+Detected 9 scale/arpeggio runs.
+Extensive running passages — smooth thumb-under technique is essential.

 🖐 RH: 5 runs · longest 15 notes